-We are asking all SFSuper Series participants to set up a fundraising page (as part of your registration) and to commit to raising a minimum $750 each.
+We are asking all SFSuper Series participants to set up a fundraising page (as part of your registration) and to commit to raising a minimum amount of $750 each (or $100 each for the family event).
 This might sound like a lot of money but once you start fundraising you will be surprised at how quickly it tallies up.

 We will help you with fundraising ideas, how-tos and lots of tips and tricks on seeking sponsorship so you reach your target!

 One of the quickest and easiest ways to start your fundraising is via your network.
 With this, you ask your peers (friends, family, colleagues, neighbours etc ) to sponsor you when competing in your chosen SFSuper Series challenge (or challenges!)